Kenneth Duremdes

-Kenneth Celera Duremdes (born January 31, 1974) is a Filipino retired professional basketball player who currently serves as the commissioner of the Maharlika Pilipinas Basketball League (MPBL).
+Kenneth Celera Duremdes (born January 31, 1974) is a Filipino retired professional basketball player who serves as the president of the Maharlika Pilipinas Basketball League (MPBL).
 Nicknamed as "Captain Marbel", Duremdes played in the Philippine Basketball Association (PBA) from 1995 to 2008.
 He is a six-time PBA champion, a two-time Finals MVP, a one-time MVP in 1998, and a former member of the Philippine national basketball team.

 Amateur career

 Duremdes played for Adamson University in the UAAP during the mid-90s and was touted as one of the future PBA superstars.
 He also played in the Philippine Basketball League where he had solid credentials.

 One of Adamson University's greatest players, Duremdes immediately gave basketball fans a glimpse of his talent, earning Rookie of the Year honors with Burger Machine back in 1993 in the PBL.

 Under the tutelage of coach Perry Ronquillo, Duremdes turned from a raw cager into a fearless slasher, and was instrumental in giving Burger Machine a championship in 1994.
 After two years with the PBL, Duremdes moved on to the PBA and was picked third overall in the 1995 draft.